matheusft/modelling_ml/README.md

  This is Modelling ML, a code-free Machine Learning (ML) tool presented in a friendly Graphical user interface (GUI) which covers the most important steps in the design of Classification and Regression Machine Learning models.

- The idea behind this tool came initially from a personal need where I needed to quickly perform some
+ The idea behind this tool came initially from a personal need where I needed to quickly perform some pre-processing, visualisation and training ML models from datasets in .csv and Microsoft Excel (.xls and .xlsx) format.

+___

 ###Loading a Dataset:
 <!--